 This article is a repost of an article written by our friends at Advisors Resource Company in Coppell, TX.
-You can read their full article here: http://advisors-resource.com/seven-ways-to-handle-unexpected-expenses-and-financial-emergencies/
+The article was previously available at this URL: http://advisors-resource.com/seven-ways-to-handle-unexpected-expenses-and-financial-emergencies/

 “Six in 10 workers report they have less than $25,000 in total savings and investments; including 36 percent who have less than $1,000.”1 – Employee Benefit Research Institute and Greenwald & Associates